-Los Angeles and Anaheim Campuses
+Los Angeles and Orange County Campuses

 The Los Angeles campus occupies approximately 50,000 square feet in a three-story building.
-The Anaheim branch campus occupies approximately 58,000 square feet in three buildings and has recently undergone renovations.
+The Orange County branch campus occupies approximately 58,000 square feet in two buildings and has recently undergone renovations.

-The Los Angeles and Anaheim campuses all have large classrooms appropriately furnished with laboratory and instructional furniture for the type of work performed.
+The Los Angeles and Orange County campuses all have large classrooms appropriately furnished with laboratory and instructional furniture for the type of work performed.
 Supplies for each program of study are available in the classrooms and laboratories at each campus.
-Wellequipped, up-to-date computer labs are available for all classes and for independent study at each of these campuses.
 The facilities are readily accessible for students requiring physical accommodations, and the campuses have convenient access to public transportation and freeway access.

-The Los Angeles and Anaheim campuses have student lounges and common areas that are open to students with vending machines that provide a variety of snacks and refreshments.
-Faculty break rooms are also available to faculty and staff at the Los Angeles and Anaheim campuses.
+The Los Angeles and Orange County campuses have student lounges and common areas that are open to students with vending machines that provide a variety of snacks and refreshments.
+Faculty break rooms are also available to faculty and staff at the Los Angeles and Orange County campuses.
 Students are encouraged to use the lounges when eating and are asked to respect the right of all students to a clean environment.
 Food and beverages are not allowed in classrooms and laboratories.